Board of Directors

 - Gorur, R. (2015).
 The Performative Politics of NAPLAN and My School.
 National Testing and its Effects: Evidence from Australia.
 G. Thompson, S. Sellar and R. LIngard.
 London, Rutledge.

-Dr Camilla Addey is a lecturer in International and Comparative Education at Teachers College, Columbia University, New York, USA.
-Previously, she was a researcher at Humboldt University in Berlin, Germany.
-She researches international large-scale assessments and global educational policy.
-Through qualitative research designs, Dr Addey has been following the development of International Large-Scale Assessments (ILSAs) developed specifically for lower and middle income contexts and their orientation towards policy.
-In particular, Camilla has focused on UNESCO’s adaptation of the OECD’s ILSAs for lower-middle income contexts and on the OECD’s enhancement of its ILSAs for contexts where ILSA data are described as poorly policy relevant.
+Dr Camilla Addey is a Marie Curie Fellow at the Automomous University, Barcelona.
+Her research focuses on international large-scale assessments, global educational policy, and education privatisations.
+Her current research project, ILSAINC, is a study of the private sector’s involvement in international large-scale assessments.
+Formerly, Camilla was lecturer in Comparative and International Education at Teachers College, Columbia University (USA), and a researcher at Humboldt University in Berlin (Germany).
+Dr Addey has been following the development of International Large-Scale Assessments (ILSAs) developed specifically for lower and middle income contexts and their orientation towards policy.
 Before obtaining her PhD at the University of East Anglia (UK), she worked at UNESCO (Paris, France) in the Literacy and Non-Formal Education section.
 She is author of Readers and Non-Readers and co-editor of Literacy as Numbers.

 The ‘PISA for Development for Policy – PISA4D4Pol’ research project: The ‘PISA for Development for Policy – PISA4D4Pol’ research project focuses on the OECD as a global education policy actor moving into newly reached contexts, the negotiation of the OECD’s global policy tools with the private sector contracted to develop the instruments, and the meanings of ILSAs as global education policy tools in Ecuador and Paraguay.
 The PISA4D4Pol research project draws on document analysis of PISA for Development working materials, participant observations of PISA for Development activities, and interviews with OECD staff, private company staff developing PISA for Development, and high level policy actors in Ecuador and Paraguay.
 Drawing on the theoretical tools of Actor-Network Theory, but also on global educational governance research, the projects follows the PISA for Development actors as they reframe their identities, negotiate policy artefacts and knowledge, and decontextualize and recontextualise global education policy tools.
 This research is supported by the Fritz Thyssen Foundation.